mauriciolarroque/Bikeshare-Case-Study/README.md

     * After querying the ride times in SQL, I found that well over 4000 docked bike rides were greater than the average, and one ride had even lasted a whopping `68` days!

-### In Conclusion: this issue would have to be discussed and reviewed with the rest of the Cyclistic team to determine the cause and origin of the aberrant data.
+      * In conclusion, this issue would have to be discussed and reviewed with the rest of the Cyclistic team to determine the cause and origin of the aberrant data.

 <br>